nsbgn/thumbledore/README.md

 -   **Each finger travels one key at most.** Your thumbs pick up the slack.
--   **Easy to remember.** There is only one additional layer for symbols, plus one for navigation/function keys.
+-   **Easy to remember.** There is only one additional layer for symbols, one for navigation keys, and one for functions.
 -   **Graceful degradation.** You can keep a somewhat consistent layout even when you're stuck on a laptop keyboard.
 -   **Progressive learning.** You don't have to learn everything all at once --- or ever.
 Start with just the symbol layer, assigned to `altgr`.
 -   **One-handed control.** The number pad can be controlled with just the right hand.
-Arrow keys, and window controls that would reasonably complement mouse actions, can be controlled with exclusively your left hand.
+Navigation keys that complement mouse actions can be controlled with exclusively your left hand.
     (If your left hand is dominant, you may want to mirror the symbol and function layers.)

 The *power keys* are controlled with your two thumbs.
-Their location depends on what's convenient based on your keyboard, your hands, and your habits.
+Their location depends on what's convenient based on your keyboard, hands, and habits.
 The *symbol keys* remain consistent across keyboards and are controlled with the remaining fingers.

 ## Symbol keys